Introduction

 Fixed or mobile water spray nozzles installed at crushers, screens, conveyor transfer points, and haul roads are the most widely deployed dust suppression method in quarries.
 Low equipment cost and ease of deployment drive that adoption.
 These systems provide immediate surface suppression by wetting exposed material.

-The key limitation is that standard water spraying requires high volumes—potentially 20-25 liters per minute (5.3-6.6 gallons) per spray unit—creating runoff, mud, and erosion risk.
-Suppression is also temporary; particles beneath the wet surface layer re-release when disturbed by equipment or wind.
-Adding surfactant additives improves wetting efficiency and reduces volume requirements by breaking surface tension.
+The key limitation is water volume.
+Standard spraying creates runoff, mud, and erosion risk.
+Suppression is also temporary.
+Particles beneath the wet surface layer re-release when disturbed by equipment or wind.
+Adding a surfactant additive improves wetting efficiency and reduces volume requirements by lowering water's surface tension.
+ZHP Water Wetter from Zircon Industries is a non-ionic surfactant designed for exactly this purpose.
+It's compliant with OSHA 1926.1153 and dilutes at ratios of 1,500:1 to 3,000:1, meaning a small quantity treats a large volume of spray water.

 Atomized Mist Cannons

-Atomized mist cannons propel millions of ultra-fine water droplets via high-powered fans (not high-pressure water), creating a mist cloud that intercepts and captures airborne dust particles before they escape the emission zone.
-Droplet sizing matched to particle size is critical for effective capture—properly calibrated systems achieve 77-81% suppression efficiency for PM10 and PM2.5 fractions.
+Atomized mist cannons propel millions of ultra-fine water droplets via high-powered fans, creating a mist cloud that intercepts and captures airborne dust particles before they escape the emission zone.
+Matching droplet size to particle size is critical for effective capture.
+Properly calibrated systems can substantially reduce PM10 and PM2.5 concentrations at the source.

 Mist cannons use a fraction of the water of conventional spraying, dramatically reducing runoff.
 They can be positioned downwind of blast zones, around stockpiles, or near loading operations and set to oscillate for wide-area coverage, reducing labor requirements versus hose-based suppression.